nik0830/TO-DO-LIST/README.md

 ToDo list is a simple web application to save Your daily tasks in order not to miss anything.

 # Features
-In this TODO LIST we can add task as much as i can and delete the task when complete
+In this TODO LIST we can
+1. ADD TASK
+ As much as we can
+2. DELETE TASK
+  when completed

 # Technologies used:
 HTML